 FAQ

-• The Charles Street Promenade is a one-day road closure of Baltimore’s historic Charles Street between its northern 300 and 1300 blocks.
-The duration of the closure varies with each event, and will be updated on the FAQ accordingly.
+The Charles Street Promenade is a one-day road closure of Baltimore’s historic Charles Street between its northern 300 and 1800 blocks.
+The duration of the closure for the event on June 8, 2024 is from 6:00 PM on on 06/07/2024 to 9:00 PM on 06/08/2024 From Saratoga to North Avenue.
 The road will be safely closed so that people are free to walk, cycle, scoot, etc., safely in the roadway for the duration of the event.

 Restaurants along Charles Street already permitted for outdoor dining, will operate as normal and are not allowed to serve alcohol outside their already permitted area.
 Those not permitted can apply for a one-day temporary license.